 Who Makes Costco's Food Court Hot Dogs?

 Costco is famous for its deals on bulk goods and food court staples, especially hot dogs.
 While many Americans might consider hot dogs a summer ball game delicacy, the retailer sells more of them than Major League Baseball — and for much cheaper.
 We're not surprised considering the Costco hot dog costs only $1.50 and includes a 20-ounce soda (with a free refill).
 Of course, it helps that the combo is sold globally and year-round.
 Regardless, we're talking about a lot of hot dogs: 200 million in 2023, according to the Puget Sound Business Journal.
+So, what is so special about Costco hot dogs anyways?

 The intense commitment to affordability clearly hasn't been lost on Costco's loyal customers.
 Executives did find a way to make the $1.50 deal work, all while improving its quality.
 How?
 Costco began making its own Kirkland Signature brand hot dogs.
+Of course, the franks must taste pretty good if they've persisted in popularity.
+So, what kind of hot dogs does Costco use?
+Let's take a look at the company's production process over the years.

 Costco makes its own hot dogs, no supplier needed

 When Costco began selling hot dogs in the early 1980s, members purchased them from a small cart outside the warehouse, according to CNN.
 This humble beginning would evolve into a constantly crowded food court.
 According to Costco's magazine Costco Connection, the stand's all-beef kosher hot dogs were originally supplied by two national Kosher hot dog brands — CNN says one of those was Hebrew National.
 The brand's partnership with Costco continued until 2009 when the retailer decided to take things into its own hands.
 To prevent supply chain issues — and keep the hot dog's price low — Costco made the production switch to its own meat processing facilities.
-Today, the famous Kirkland franks are made at the original Tracy, California location and at a secondary location in Morris, Illinois that opened to keep up with high demand, according to the Wall Street Journal.
+Today, the famous Kirkland franks are made at the original Tracy, California, location and at a secondary location in Morris, Illinois, that opened to keep up with high demand, according to the Wall Street Journal.

 While the hot dogs are no longer kosher, they are larger.
 Weighing in at 4.4 ounces, the Costco food court frank is actually more than a quarter pound, providing even more beef for your buck than it used to.
 The quality remains as good as ever, too.
 Each hot dog is made with 100% USDA-inspected beef and is free of yucky, unhealthy additives like fillers, corn syrup, and artificial colors or flavors.